frasertweedale/blog-fp/posts/2021-02-12-haskell-dependency-confusion.md

-Now, a dependency confusion attack against *redesigned-carnival* would not work.  *cabal-install* will ignore versions of the package from `hackage.haskell.org`, because it is provided by an exclusive repository.
+Now, a dependency confusion attack against *redesigned-carnival* would not work.  *cabal-install* will ignore versions of the package from `hackage.haskell.org`, because that package name is also provided by an exclusive repository.

 This approach is easy for users to configure, and requires no changes to the *hackage-server* program or the *Cabal* package